The Mike Yarrow Peace Fellowship is organized into several parts:

 Mentors are recruited and selected by the Directors to provide support, guidance and accountability for the Peace Fellows during the fellowship year by establishing and maintaining a one to one relationship with 1 or more Peace Fellows.

 The Directors are joined by Trainers and Assistant Trainers.
-In 2020 the Intensive Training will be led by Kazu Haga and additional trainers certfied in Kingian Nonviolence Training at the FOR Seabeck conference.
-After the Intensive Training further training will occur as Online Training via Webinars and Skill-shares.
+In 2023 the Intensive Training will be led by Mary Lou Finley and Sherri Bevel, both experienced Level III trainers certfied in Kingian Nonviolence Training.
+After the Intensive Training we inend to offer as resources allow further training as Online Training via Webinars and Skill-shares.